Residence Life FAQs

-Baker University's housing policy requires all full-time College of Arts and Sciences students to live in campus housing or in Greek chapter houses.
+Baker University's housing policy requires all full-time students on the Baldwin City campus to live in campus housing or in Greek chapter houses.
 Exceptions to this policy will be considered under the following conditions:

 - Living with parent or guardian

 - Significant financial need

 - Transfer student who has lived off campus previously, bringing at least 63 completed credit hours